DataDog/documentation/content/en/logs/explorer/search_syntax.md

 1. It is **not** required to define a facet to search on attributes and tags.

 2. Attributes searches are case sensitive.
-Use free text search to get case insensitive results.
+Use free text search to get case insensitive results, see [Wildcards](#wildcards) for more information on free text search.
 Another option is to use the `lowercase` filter with your Grok parser while parsing to get case insensitive results during search.

 3. Searching for an attribute value that contains special characters requires escaping or double quotes.
     - For example, for an attribute `my_attribute` with the value `hello:world`, search using: `@my_attribute:hello\:world` or `@my_attribute:"hello:world"`.